-The Boss PH-3 also includes the usual complement of Depth and Resonance controls, but lacks some of the more in-depth controls such as waveform selection.
-The lack of stereo input/output jacks is notable, but in terms of practicality it is otherwise difficult to find fault with this pedal.
+The Boss PH-3 also includes the usual complement of Depth and Resonance controls but lacks some of the more in-depth controls such as waveform selection.
+The lack of stereo input/output jacks is notable, but in terms of practicality, it is otherwise difficult to find fault with this pedal.

-- Includes expression pedal
+- Includes expression control

-- 4, 8, 10 and 12 stage phase shifting
+- Digital phaser with 4, 8, 10 and 12 stage phase shifting

 - Compact design